jadebono/DLT5141/html/css.md

 ### `Class and ID Selectors`

 1. **Class Selector (.classname):** Starts with a dot (.) and targets elements with a specific class attribute.
 Multiple elements can have the same class.
+Also, the same element can have many different classes.

 ```css
 .my-cool-button {